startupengine/startupengine/readme.md

 `php artisan launch:Container`

 The app will be available locally at **http://startupengine.test**.

+You may need to [edit your hosts file](https://www.imore.com/how-edit-your-macs-hosts-file-and-why-you-would-want) before the url will work.

 # Deploying